 Maintenance and child custody

-Maintenance for a child is not linked to custody or contact.
+Child maintenance is not linked to custody or contact.
 All children have the right to receive financial maintenance and both parents have a duty to contribute to the child’s upbringing.
 Maintenance is not linked to the amount of time a parent spends with their child and no one can refuse to pay maintenance as a means of bargaining for contact time.
 Maintenance amounts are calculated according to the Maintenance Act 99 of 1998 and the Children’s Act 38 of 2005.
 How much each parent will pay will depend on how much they earn.
 It is also based on the cost of the child’s education, care and upbringing.
 Maintenance orders are orders of the court and failure to pay court-approved maintenance is a criminal offence.

 Divorce attorneys who care